... Coaching Shared Knowledge Dismiss

 Unfortunately for Guardiola and Munich, the tie finished 3-0 to Barcelona, although all of the goals were scored in the final 13 minutes.
 Nevertheless, the approach by Guardiola demonstrated his innovative thinking in what was unquestionably a difficult task; namely, to try to contain arguably the best forward line in world football.

-Advantages of Playing The System
+Advantages of Playing with back 3

 The biggest advantage that comes with playing a 3-5-2 is the number of players in the middle of the park.
 Controlling the center of the field and you control the game.
 The possession in the center of the field when a team has the necessary quality can be easy.
 The central axis provides more options to attack, pass, shoot and assist.